 The Adaptive Computing Technology (ACT) Center partners with campus disability services to offer academic accommodations as well as assistive technology, ergonomics consultations, training, and support.
 Their services include:

-Students have access to more than 40 computer labs across campus and in residence halls.
-Labs include Macintosh, Windows, and Unix (Linux) workstations loaded with Microsoft Office, Adobe Creative Cloud, Endnote, Mathematica, and web browsers.
-Specialty software is available for your use in some computer labs.
-View a complete listing of which software and hardware are offered in which labs.
+Students have access to more than 40 computer sites across campus and in residence halls.
+Sites include Macintosh, Windows, and Unix (Linux) workstations loaded with Microsoft Office, Adobe Creative Cloud, Endnote, Mathematica, and web browsers.
+Specialty software is available for your use in some computer sites.

-Classroom labs are available for drop-in use when classes are not in session.
-Lab computers require logging on with your username and password.
+Classroom sites are available for drop-in use when classes are not in session.
+Sites computers require logging on with your username and password.

 In certain locations, students can check out a laptop for a two-hour period at no charge with a TigerCard.
 The laptop may only be used in the building from which it was checked out.